- Reference Number: HEY1640/2026

 Use your eye drops as prescribed.
 An appointment will be made for you in the corneal clinic.
 This is normally two or three days post treatment.
 It is likely that your doctor at this appointment will remove your bandage contact lens.

-It normally takes approximately 2 weeks for your vision to recover back to the level of vision you had before the treatment.
-After your initial post operative check up, a further appointment is made for you for three months later.
+It normally takes about 2 weeks for your vision to recover back to the level of vision you had before the treatment.
+After your initial post-operative check-up, a further appointment is made for you for three months later.
 This is to check the shape of your eye and your spectacle prescription.

 General Advice and Consent